sjp/ideas/README.md

 ## An in-memory full-text search index

-.NET is currently missing a good full text search library.
+.NET currently has a good full text search library in the form of [Lucene.Net](https://lucenenet.apache.org/).
 What might be a good idea is porting [Whoosh](https://whoosh.readthedocs.io/en/latest/) from Python to C#.
 An alternative is [bleve](https://github.com/blevesearch/bleve) from Go.

+Alternatively we could wrap [Lucene.Net](https://lucenenet.apache.org/) so that it is easier or nicer to use than the port that is almost directly the same as Java code.

 The intended use cases are to be able to search across databases agnostically, like Elasticsearch, but also being able to run the search engine in-process with other code.